 These vacancy posts and graphics usually include the job title and location, and sometimes a short description and information about the hours.
 You can also include a photo of the team to add more personality and catch your audience’s attention.

 Discover how A.S.
-Watson’s recruitment team create their ICI PARIS XL and Kruidvat vacancy visuals and GIFs.
+Watson’s recruitment team create their Kruidvat vacancy visuals and GIFs.

 2. Employee quotes and stories